faustoespinal/openstack-notes/README.md

 Make sure you create a security group via horizon which allows all incoming network connections (TCP, UDP and ICMP).
 Assign all created vm's to this security group, otherwise you will not be able to ping or ssh these VM's via a floating IP.

 ## Add the 2nd Compute Node
+Install Centos on the second compute node and do same procedure as original.
+This is where it gets interesting since in my setup, I want to setup communication of the 2 nodes via a dedicated connection (Both machines have 2 ethernet interfaces).

+Create dedicated connection between both machines